Go to page content

 Photo: Submitted

-Hutchings, a member of the NunatuKavut Community Council who spent her childhood in Nain and North West River, was also chosen to be part of this momentous event.
+Ms. Hutchings, a member of the NunatuKavut Community Council who spent her childhood in Nain and North West River, also participated in the momentous event.

-In 1950, her grandfather was deployed to Korea as part of the Royal Canadian Engineers where he served until he returned to Newfoundland in 1952.
-His commitment and the sacrifices were the primary inspiration and motivation for her to put herself forward as a youth delegate.
+In 1950 her grandfather was deployed to Korea, where he served with the Royal Canadian Engineers until he returned to Newfoundland in 1952.
+His commitment and sacrifices were Ms. Hutchings’ primary inspiration and motivation to put herself forward as a youth delegate.

-In addition, her uncle is an officer with the Royal Canadian Legion Branch #9 in Spaniards Bay who supports the local veteran’s community, and her father enlisted in the Canadian Armed Forces in 1984.
+In addition, her uncle is an officer with the Royal Canadian Legion Branch No. 9 in Spaniard’s Bay who supports the local veterans community, and her father enlisted in the Canadian Armed Forces in 1984.

 Young woman carries wreath of with members of the military on either side of her

-Mckenzie Hutchings lay a wreath during the Memorial Day ceremony on behalf of N.L. youth.
+Mckenzie Hutchings lays a wreath during the July 1 Memorial Day ceremony on behalf of N.L. youth.

 To receive news from Memorial in your inbox, subscribe to Gazette Now.